Best ways to exchange money for travel

 Foreign exchange has its very own jargon.
-Learn the lingo so you don’t get led up the garden path when purchasing your dosh.
-For example:
+Learn the lingo so you don’t get led up the garden path when purchasing your holiday money:

 - sell rate: what you get when you exchange pounds